leportella/v3/_posts/2020-02-26-boosting-your-career.md

 If someone offers you a role in a new exciting project that you have no idea if you are good enough, take it.
 If they invited you, they think you are good enough to learn and do what needs to bee done.

-> If you're offered a seat on a rocket ship, don't ask what seat!
-Just get on.
+> *If you're offered a seat on a rocket ship, don't ask what seat!
+Just get on.* (Sheryl Sandberg)
-> Sheryl Sandberg.